piotrsuchy/michelin_tires_website/README.md

 ## TODO

-- make the dropdowns disappear if you don't hover - so 'ONCLICK' disappear when going somewhere else
 - two language versions: polish and english - to be exchanged with a button on the top right corner of the bar

 ## how to run